nest/nestml/doc/pynestml_toolchain/back.rst

 representation of a model’s properties in JSON format.
 Such a handling makes the used ODE-toolbox an exchangeable component, where only the wrapper converting and exchanging data has to be adjusted whenever a different toolbox is used.
-PyNestML delegates the interaction with the toolbox to the *SymPySolver* class.
+PyNESTML delegates the interaction with the toolbox to the *SymPySolver* class.
 Summarizing, the overall process as employed in this component can be described as follows: Given an *equations* block, print its specifications to an equivalent JSON